Go Back

 Registered member (in good standing) with the college of Physiotherapists of Alberta

-Qualified individuals send application to Shane Munro, PT, Owner/Physiotherapist
+Qualified individuals send application to Shane Munro, PT

--Level 2 or 3 Orthopedic Manual Therapy prefered although an interest indeveloping these skills also considered.
+-Level 2 or 3 Orthopedic Manual Therapy preferred although an interest in developing these skills with support from our physio team also considered.

 -Interest in sports physiotherapy